 The best part about Evernote is that you can share your notes with other users.
 So for example, A and I went and measured the floors of our home and then created that note and shared it to each other.
 You can even photograph handwritten notes and it digitizes them for you (I can just photo the blackboard grocery list in our kitchen now).

 5. Save electronic copies of documents

 This might just be something that we have been stressing over because we just bought a home, which basically means that our loan officer needed to see documentation of everything we’ve ever done ever.
 A and I spent a few hours downloading all of our W2’s, car titles, loan documentation, past tax returns etc. into neat little folders in our computer.
-It has been it insanely easy for us to find information and it has also been a huge aid this tax season.
+It has been it insanely easy for us to find information and it will be a huge aid this tax season.
 We also took photos of all of A’s music equipment, my camera’s and our electronics for our insurance (in case of fire or theft).
-I highly recommend keeping all of this information on a hard drive as well as your icloud, just in case.
+I highly recommend keeping all of this information on a hard drive as well as your iCloud, just in case.

 6. Sort through those photos

 While I am a decluttering freak, I am also a hugely nostalgic person and that often stops me from getting rid of items.
 The best part about digital organizing is that, for the most part, your space is unlimited.
 The only issue is that that can create overwhelming amounts of photos in your photos app and not you might not have much space on your phone.